swshon/arabic-dialect-identification/README.md

 # Original wav file download and embeddings
 We will share the original wav file for the MGB-5 challenge particiants.
 Please contact us for more information

-In a few days, we will also share the pre-trained network and extracted dialect embeddigns for baseline.
+In a few days, we will also share the pre-trained network and extracted dialect embeddings for baseline.

 # Contact
 Please email to organizer if you have question.<br />